strapi/strapi/docs/v3.x/migration-guide/migration-guide-beta.20-to-3.0.0.md

 #### Plugin

-From now on, you can set your plugin configurations in `./config/plugins.js` or `./config/env/{env}/plugin.js`.
+From now on, you will set your plugin configurations in `./config/plugins.js` or `./config/env/{env}/plugin.js`.
+Instead of using the extensions system to directly modify the plugin configuration.

 **Example**